 Type: A 2 bedroom, 1 bath apartment with queen and full bed.
 Street parking, wifi, and wine cellar tour.
 Excellent location for walking around the village.

 Thoughts: The apartment was in a historic building full of character.
-Lars was volunteering this week, so we just needed something for 3 people.
+Our son was volunteering this week, so we just needed something for 3 people.
 The kitchen was a bit odd, but seemed to work for us.
 Ideally we would have had 3 twin beds or 3 beds, but the apartment was as advertised and we liked it.
 Located in the center of the village, it was great to walk around to the shops and restaurants.
 It was also easy to access many wineries, plus it was just 10 minutes to the city of Logroño.

 Bordeaux, France – Apartment from Airbnb (see discount below)